ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/widgets/overview.md

 and to DRY up my client side code bases across all of my projects in the seemingly endless struggle to be the best developer I can be.

+## Features

+There are currently 8 modules defined in this library.
+The collection, grid, list, and table modules are for managing collections (paged or not).
+The dialog, layout, and toolbar modules are define overall layout features.
+While the form module provides features useful for managing forms, including validation and error messages.
+You can explore each of the modules and their respective components, directives, etc. using the sidenav to the left.
+I also include some details on the modules below.

 This library does provide some basic CRUD capabilities, and as a result I do need to have a consitent way to manage data.
 So this library depends on the [base-json](./base-json) library for interfacing with JSON API servers.
 I recommend that you take a look at that library to see if that will work for your project before you dig too deep into this library.

+### Paged Collections

+The bulk of the components in this library center around paged collections.
+There are great examples of working with paged tables in the Angular Material documentation, but in projects that manage lots of different types of table data I used to duplicate a lot of code and functionality creating paged table components for each type of data object I had.
+Additionally, there are only examples of paging tables of data, but there are other things that can be paged as well.
+This includes lists and grids, and probably other things I can't think of right now (if I do I will add those and their corresponding components).

+The collections module defines the most basic components/directives for managing paged collections.
+None of the components defined in this module actually include templates.
+As such you should not be using this module directly, and instead should use either the list, grid, or table modules.
+These modules extend the basic functionality defined for the collection module and provide templates for rendering their respective type of collection.
+You can

+### Layout Features

+The layout module defines most of the components necessary for a basic layout of an application.
+I have included a [DefaultLayoutComponent](/widgets/layout/components/default-layout) which defines a typical layout with header, footer, sidenav, and main content areas.
+The documentation actually utilizes the sidenav from this library, so you can see one of the components in action.

+The toolbar module defines various toolbars, mostly for use with collections to provide buttons, paging, and sorting capabilities.
+The dialog module currently only provides a dialog to confirm deleting things from collections.

+### Forms Module

+The forms module provides things I found useful for all forms I've worked with, and has really helped reduce the amount of repeated validation/error handling and template details in my apps.
+I also define a generic structure for defining validation messages that I think can be used for just about any form and validation type.
+See the [ValidationMessages](/widgets/interfaces/validation-messages) for more details.

 ## Getting Started